Skip to content

 • The Dark Side of Biofuels

-• Biofuels Blog Post extreme energy violence
+• Biofuels extreme energy False solutions violence

 The Guardian reports this morning that armed groups in Colombia are driving peasants off their land to make way for plantations of the biofuel, palm oil.
 Surging demand for palm oil has prompted rightwing paramilitaries to seize swaths of territory, according to activists and farmers.